ArjunPShankar/Arjuns-BSE-Projects/index.md

 # Starter Project

-<iframe width="996" height="560" src="https://www.youtube.com/embed/ozKAnxqSFMM?list=PLe-u_DjFx7evbB-xhja9iGMLTbCZXLQRI" title="Arjun S. Starter Project" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

   My starter project was the digital clock.
 It can tell the time, temperature, date, and even wake you up with an alarm!
 The clock has a lot of intricate components, like the crystal oscilator, which tells time and seconds.
 The whole setup is controlled by two IC (integrated circuit) devices.
 They came precoded, but I had to install it all into the main board.
 There are two buttons on the top that allow the user to change values and view different things.

   The alarm music is played through the passive buzzer, which creates the sound.
 It is basically a speaker.
 For the alarm itself, you can choose your choice of music, and you can select any time for it to go off.
 In addition, the crystal oscillator keeps time in perfect sync, and after a few days of use it is still on time.

   There are quite a few Metal Film Resistors, of varying resistance, and they keep components from being overloaded or shorting out.
 In additions, there are multiple capacitors that temporarily store energy to be kept elsewhere.
 The thermistor, which changes resistance with temperature.
 The IC measures this change in resistance to determine the temperature.
 Finally, the diode at D1 only allows for flow of current in one direction, controlling the flow from going where it shouldn't.

-# Schematics
-Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

-  Steps to opening arduino libraries folder: Search Arduino in your file hub (finder for mac, windows button for windows).
-The folder should simply be named Arduino.
-In the Arduino folder, there should be a folder called libraries.
-Open that folder.
-In that folder are all of the files for your libraries.
-If you want to change them, simply open them and edit them.
-If you are looking to edit the hexapod code, open the FNHR folder (still in the libraries folder).
-In that, open the src folder.
-You can replace the entire src folder with the modified version included, or you can try to edit it on your own!

-  If you want to add a library manually, you can simply drag and drop a file into it.
-For example, if you want to add the included memorysaver.h file(which you will need for the camera code to work), open the libraries folder, and simply drag and drop the Arducam folder included into the library.

 # Code
 I put the following code in the FNHR.cpp file in the src file of the library FNHR, used to control the robot.
 The full customized code I used to upload is included in this branch, but this is most of the basic code that made sure that the robot doesn't just run into a wall: